nanddeepn/nanddeepn.github.io/_posts/2026-02-28-foundry-models-in-copilot-studio.md

 **1) It uses a Connector**

-Azure AI Foundry models are "connected by connectors."
+Microsoft Foundry models are "connected by connectors."

 **2) Control with Power Platform Admin Center policies**

-You can manage governance for this connector in **Power Platform admin center → Policies**, under the connector name **"Azure AI Foundry"**.
+You can manage governance for this connector in **Power Platform admin center → Policies**, under the connector name **"Microsoft Foundry"**.
 Microsoft calls out that you can add a **specific data policy (DLP)** for these models (and manage it alongside tenant data policies).

 **3) Connections are visible like other Power Platform connections**